whummer/terraform-provider-snowflake/docs/resources/compute_pool.md

 # snowflake_compute_pool (Resource)

 Resource used to manage compute pools.
 For more information, check [compute pools documentation](https://docs.snowflake.com/en/sql-reference/sql/create-compute-pool).
+A compute pool is a collection of one or more virtual machine (VM) nodes on which Snowflake runs your Snowpark Container Services services (including job services).
+See [Working with compute pools](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/working-with-compute-pool) developer guide for more details.

 ## Example Usage